gitond/msc_thesis_datastructure/vazlatok/megavazlat.md

 > "Projection-based AR: Projection-based AR (also known as projection mapping and augmented spatial reality) is a technique that does not require the use of head-mounted or hand-held devices.
 This method allows augmented information to be viewed immediately from a natural perspective.
 Using projection mapping, projection-based AR turns an uneven surface into a projection screen."
 (Estrada et al., 2022)

+> "Vuforia’s Model Target is an example of outlining-based AR.
+Vuforia is a platform that enables developers to quickly incorporate AR technology into their applications.
+Model Targets allow apps to recognize and track real-world objects based on their shape"
+(Estrada et al., 2022)

 ### 3.4 Prototypes Similar to Ours
 > "we developed a mobile application, Ocul-AR, for microscopy teaching and support" (Pylvänäinen et al., 2023)